 So yes, I started listening to it on CD (the audio version is very well done) and got about half way through, but was so gripped that I ended up reading the last part online (the whole book has been published online by the author).

-One other small thing I loved about this book was the many references to various locations and landmarks in San Francisco.
+One other small thing I loved about Little Brother was the many references to various locations and landmarks in San Francisco.
 Having just been there this summer, it was fun to know exactly where he was and what those streets looked like.

-Anyway, I loved this book – it just worked perfectly for me.
+Anyway, I loved this book by Cory Doctorow- it just worked perfectly for me.
 There’s some swearing and a few mentions of sex, but nothing that detracted from the overall story for me as a reader.
 I loved every single page.